 Many policies are in place guiding its people to conduct activities in a responsible, transparent, and ethical manner in managing the material topics.
 These policies are duly approved by the Board of Directors and are reviewed at predetermined intervals to stay current with the changing environment.

 Where relevant grievance mechanisms are in place with assigned responsibility to the relevant divisional heads to manage, address and resolve grievances.

 Screening is carried out into the social and environmental aspects of the Bank’s lending to its customers and dealings with its business partners.

 Internal and external auditing and verifications are carried out to ensure that the internal controls, policies and procedures laid down to achieve the objectives of material topics are adhered to.
-Findings are reported to the Board of Directors and/or to the respective Management Committees on a periodic basis for information and corrective action where necessary.
+Findings are reported to the Board of Directors and/or to the Management Committees on a regular basis for corrective action where necessary.

 Table – 05

 |Materiality topic||GRI Disclosure|

 |1||Instability and lack of policy consistency||GRI 201: Economic Performance|